 Salmon Watch Program

 The program is coordinated by RVCOG and Rogue Valley Sewer Services (RVSS).
 Information on the program can be found on the Stream Smart website.

 Below is a link to a Salmon Watch video produced by volunteer videographer, Ralph Bowman.

 Geocaching is a real-world outdoor treasure hunting game.
 Players try to locate hidden containers, called geocaches, using GPS-enabled devices and then share their experiences online.
 Click here to visit the website.

-Stream Smart is an outreach campaign designed to raise awareness of water quality issues in the Bear Creek Watershed and to promote behavior change among individuals and business.
-The intent of this effort is to create a unifying and recognizable brand and message for outreach material that the citizens of the Bear Creek valley connect with – one that can be used across city and agency jurisdiction to enhance outreach efforts.
-By combining our efforts and supporting other partners’ work we can be more effective and fiscally efficient in meeting outreach and education goals.
-Project partners include the Rogue Valley Council of Governments, the Bear Creek Watershed Council, Jackson Soil and Water Conservation District, North Mountain Park, the Bear Creek Watershed Education Partners, the Oregon Department of Environmental Quality, and O.S.U.
+Stream Smart is an outreach campaign designed to raise awareness of water quality issues in the Bear Creek Watershed and to promote behavior changes among individuals and businesses.
+The intent of this effort is to create a unifying and recognizable brand and message for outreach material that the citizens of the Bear Creek Valley can connect with – one that can be used across city and agency jurisdiction to enhance outreach efforts.
+By combining our efforts and supporting other partners’ work, we can be more effective and fiscally efficient in meeting outreach and education goals.
+Project partners include RVCOG, the Rogue River Watershed Council, the Jackson Soil and Water Conservation District, RVSS, North Mountain Park, the Bear Creek Watershed Education Partners, the Oregon Department of Environmental Quality, and Oregon State University (OSU).